MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td> This method is called when a user chooses to sync their calendar information with their assignments on the I-learn website.
 The system pulls the
-	assignment information from the I-learn website, saves them to the database, and updates the calendar display to show new assignments that may have been added.</td>
+	assignment information from the I-learn website, saves them to the database, and updates the calendar display to show new assignments that may have been added.

+Parameters:
+None

+Return:
+None</td>
   </tr>
 </tr>
   <tr>